 All registers and bit references in this section are written in general form.
 A lower case "x" represents the numbering letter for the port, and a lower case "n" represents the bit number.
-However, when using the register or bit defines in a program, the precise form must be used.
-For example, PORTB3 for bit no. 3 in Port B, here documented generally as PORTxn.
-The physical I/O Registers and bit locations are listed in "Register Description for I/O Ports" on page 86.
+However, when using the register or bit defines in a program, the precise form must be used (i.e., PORTB3 for bit 3 in Port B, here documented generally as PORTxn).
+The physical I/O Registers and bit locations are listed in "Register Description for I/O Ports" on page 65.

 Three I/O memory address locations are allocated for each port, one each for the Data Register - PORTx, Data Direction Register - DDRx, and the Port Input Pins - PINx.
 The Port Input Pins I/O location is read only, while the Data Register and the Data Direction Register are read/write.
-However, writing a logic one to a bit in the PINx Register, will result in a toggle in the corresponding bit in the Data Register.
-In addition, the Pull-up Disable - PUD bit in MCUCR disables the pull-up function for all pins in all ports when set.
+In addition, the Pull-up Disable - PUD bit in SFIOR disables the pull-up function for all pins in all ports when set.

-Using the I/O port as General Digital I/O is described in "Ports as General Digital I/O" on page 70.
+Using the I/O port as General Digital I/O is described in "Ports as General Digital I/O" on page 52.
 Most port pins are multiplexed with alternate functions for the peripheral features on the device.
-How each alternate function interferes with the port pin is described in "Alternate Port Functions" on page 74.
+How each alternate function interferes with the port pin is described in "Alternate Port Functions" on page 56.
 Refer to the individual module sections for a full description of the alternate functions.